 The great beauty of a country like Slovenia is that although it may a small country, there are many great activities offered here.
 Whatever you want to do, from relaxing at a thermal spa, visiting museums, exploring or enjoying sports activities; Slovenia couldn’t be a more appropriate choice.
+Thermal heavens await, this country has more than just Lake Bled.

 From Ljubljana (the capital of Slovenia) you can easily rent a car, take a shuttle or the train and follow the Sava river path (the river that flows through all Slovenia) which leads to the cities of Sevnica, Krško, Brežice and Čatež ob Savi, our recommended destinations of this region.